 • Standard catalog - The global catalog where authorized solution providers can publish approved solution packages that are made available for TraceLink customers.
 Companies can download packages from the catalog for the apps they have licensed, which they can then install as a solution and configure if needed.

-• Marketplace Catalog - A public catalog of solutions that any member can browse, filter, and search by application name and version.
-To customize or integrate a solution, members must first save it as a Company Solution.
+• Marketplace Catalog - A public catalog of solutions that any TraceLink Owner and Partner can browse, filter, and search by application name and version.
+To configure or integrate a marketplace solution, members must first save it as a Company Solution.

-• Company Catalog - A private catalog that contains saved Company Solutions tailored to meet specific business needs.
-These solutions may include modifications or enhancements to the original Marketplace version and are managed independently within each company’s environment.
+• Company Catalog - A private catalog that contains saved company and marketplace solutions that meet specific business needs.
+These solutions may include modifications or enhancements to the original solution version and are managed independently within each company’s environment.

 Solution

-• Standard solutions - Pre-installed by TraceLink and available to all companies in the network.
-These solutions provide baseline functionality that addresses common business needs across multiple organizations.
-They cannot be configured by solution users, ensuring consistency and reliability in their deployment.
+• Standard Solutions are pre-installed by TraceLink and available for any company to use.
+These solutions provide baseline functionality that addresses common needs across multiple companies.
+They cannot be directly configured by users, ensuring consistency and reliability in their deployment.

 Orchestration